envisioning/vocab/vocab/task-environment.md

 ---
 category: CORE, ARCH
+generality:
+- 0.85
+- 0.82
+- 0.79
+- 0.76
+- 0.73
+- 0.7
+- 0.67
 slug: task-environment
 summary: Setting or context within which an intelligent agent operates and attempts to achieve its objectives.
 title: Task Environment
 ---